article · Certification difficulty & pass rates

 Use the domain weights as the study map

-The current Cloud+ domain seed is a better planning map than pass-rate folklore.
+The published Cloud+ exam objectives are a better planning map than pass-rate folklore.
 It records Cloud architecture at 23 percent, Deployment at 19 percent, Operations at 17 percent, Security at 19 percent, DevOps fundamentals at 10 percent, and Troubleshooting at 12 percent.

 That shape matters.
-Cloud+ is not only a cloud vocabulary exam.
-It leans on architecture, deployment, operations, security, troubleshooting, and enough DevOps context to understand how cloud systems are built and maintained.
+The domain map spreads across architecture, deployment, operations, security, troubleshooting, and enough DevOps context to understand how cloud systems are built and maintained.
 If your study plan is only service names and definitions, the domain map says you need more hands-on work: deploy something, secure it, monitor it, break it, troubleshoot it, and document what changed.

 Why unsupported Cloud+ pass-rate folklore is weak evidence